-- 1. A natural person assigned to a generation that is two or more generations below the settlor's generation, or - 2.
-A trust that meets the following conditions: - a.
-All interests in the trust are held by skip persons, or - b.
+1. A natural person assigned to a generation that is two or more generations below the settlor's generation, or a.
+All interests in the trust are held by skip persons, or b.
 No person holds an interest in the trust, and at no time after the transfer to the trust may a distribution be made to a non-skip person.